NgLan/NguyenNgocLan/README.md

 🥰 I'm interested in **Web Development and Security**

-👍 I like self-study, reading book and watching movies in free time
+👍 I like self-study, reading books and watching movies in free time

 🤩 I enjoys learning languages